Trump’s NATO Statements: Reactions, Updates and Analysis in Politics

 Trump advisor suggests staggered NATO memberships

-Update from February 14th, 6:28 p.m.: A security adviser to Donald Trump also commented on the discussion about NATO defense spending.
+Update from February 14th, 6:28 p.m.: A security adviser to Donald Trump also commented on the discussion regarding NATO defense spending.
 His suggestion: staggered memberships.
 Anyone who does not invest two percent of their economic output (GDP) in their military as agreed should lose alliance protection under Article 5 of the NATO treaty, Keith Kellog told the news agency Reuters.

 Kellogg said he would himself propose a NATO meeting for June 2025 if Trump wins the election.
 The former lieutenant general and former chief of staff of the National Security Council did not mention whether he had discussed his ideas with Trump.
 There was also no initial statement from Trump’s campaign team.